skipmarcel/planetary-age/README.md

-# Template Repo For TDD with Jest
+# Planetary Age Calculator

-#### This repository is a template to create a TDD enviroment for any javaScript project.
+#### This is an age calculator to determine an earthling's age on the other planets of the solar system.

 #### By Tyler Adams